 They contended the women weren’t eligible to sue under the Equal Pay Act because, as partners, they weren’t employees of the firm.
 The case was settled before the court could weigh in on that dispute.

-“We’re pleased that the parties have resolved plaintiffs’ claims under the Equal Pay Act, and we are hopeful that the court will approve the settlements,” Alexandra Harwin, who represented the plaintiffs, told Big Law Business.
+“We’re pleased that the parties have resolved plaintiffs’ claims under the Equal Pay Act, and we are hopeful that the court will approve the settlements,” Ali Harwin, who represented the plaintiffs, told Big Law Business.

 A representative for Norton Rose Fulbright also said the firm is hopeful the motion will be granted.